-The FDA and other regulatory entities have proven (largely by inaction) that they are not interested in regulating chemical abortion drugs.
-The abortion lobby is pushing hard to remove safety protocols (called REMs– Risk Evaluation and Mitigation Strategy) to make it easier to sell the deadly pills by cutting out health and safety standards.
+The FDA and other regulatory entities have proven that they are not interested in regulating chemical abortion drugs.
+Recently, the abortion lobby succeeded in pressuring the FDA to remove safety protocols (called REMs– Risk Evaluation and Mitigation Strategy) to make it easier to sell the deadly pills by cutting out health and safety standards.
 This puts women at risk of injury, infection, lost fertility, and even death.
-And the FDA is going along with it.

 Regulation of the drugs is abysmal across the board.
 Abortion facilities nationwide advertise the pills up to varying gestational ages, including those that exceed the FDA's safety recommendation of 70 days (10 weeks) LMP.
 If you search "medical abortion" online, you'll find results containing many different assertions as to the cutoff for "safe" chemical abortion, ranging anywhere from 5 weeks to 15+ weeks.

 But, because no one in the entire United States of America wants to be the one that curtails abortion in any way, lest they be deemed a zealot, women are being hurt.

 The disregard for women's safety is blatant in research about chemical abortion, too.
 A recent "retrospective case study of abortions at 13 or more weeks gestation provided by Women on Web between 2016 and 2019," for instance, turned up some frightening results.